sl5net/WordPress-AJAX-Demo-JSON2HTMLtable/README.md

 * There are only a few functions now, but it already looks a bit like spaghetti :-O

 ##### TODO:
-Download QUnit ;) and oter files not use the online javascript.
+Download QUnit library ;) and other files not use the online javascript.
 Okay for demo it works.

 ##### BTW:
 I wrote this Plugin this weekend (28.6.2020). this is just my second wordpress plugin I wrote.